 - Transfer to a serving dish and garnish with fresh chopped chives, if desired.

+I have no shortage of tasty potato recipes to keep your side dishes fresh and interesting!
 If you like these Vanilla Mashed Potatoes, then you’ll enjoy…

 *This post contains an affiliate link(s).
 These are links that can take you to a product (or products) that I recommend.
 I do receive a portion of the sales or credit for my future purchases from any items purchased through those links.
 Your purchases encourage my baking, cooking and butter habit, and contribute to the life of this blog.